How to Make and Freeze Basil Sauce

 • fresh garlic cloves

 Basil should be as fresh as possible.
-I like to harvest mine from the garden in the morning when they have full flavor and before the sun’s heat drives natural oils back down into the plant.
+I like to harvest mine the morning, before the sun's heat drives natural oils back down into the plant.
+You get full flavor in the leaves this way!

 Tools You'll Need